routegy/routegy-docs/app/docs/how-to/receive-sms-notifications.md

 # Receive SMS notifications

-This document describes how to make use of the [SMS Action Type](/reference/action-types/sms/) to receive text message notifications when someone interacts with one of your apps.
+This how-to covers how to make use of the [SMS Action Type](/reference/action-types/sms/) to receive text message notifications when someone interacts with one of your apps.

 SMS actions are commonly used with high priority [apps](/reference/apps/) that require immediate attention or staff members that are constantly on the go.